DTennant/DTennant/README.md

 ![](https://komarev.com/ghpvc/?username=DTennant)

-Will be joining the University of Edinburgh as a PhD student starting Fall-2022.
+PhD student at the University of Edinburgh

 Reach me at zhaobc.gm@gmail.com if you are interested in discussing research ideas or projects with me